khaledelemam/ATMProject/phase2/README.txt

 (2) Choose Normal User or Bank Intern
 (3) Enter your preferred username.
 (3) Wait until administrator approves your account, based on your credit score
-* you have to login as an admin to approve the user request * (5) Once approved by the admin, you can login and will be given your temporary password *temporary password is 1*
+* you have to login as an admin to approve the user request by clicking "accept users" * (5) Once approved by the admin, you can login and will be given your temporary password *temporary password is 1*